dan-k-k/proper-time/README.md

 The game engine must use a ring buffer to render in the target object `travelTime` units in the past (for their orientation etc).
 It must also use `timeScale` to slow inputs and physics around a relativistic player to keep players in sync (if multiplayer).

-*Note: The black hole shadow rendering is a work in progress.*
+*Note: The black hole shadow rendering logic is a work in progress.*